In for a Penny (game show)

 In for a Penny is a British game show hosted by Stephen Mulhern, based on the segment of the same name in the show Ant & Dec's Saturday Night Takeaway.
-The show began airing on Saturday nights on ITV on 13 April 2019.
-It was announced the show would return for a fourth series, which began on 9 April 2022.
+The show began airing on Saturday nights on ITV1 from 13 April 2019 to 8 June 2024.

 History

 The show was announced, in April 2018, during the finale of the fifteenth series of Ant & Dec's Saturday Night Takeaway.
 The series began on 13 April 2019.
 On 9 July 2019, it was announced the show would return for a second series and a Christmas special.
-On 4 August 2020, filming began for a third series, with all social distancing guidelines being followed.
+On 4 August 2020, filming began for a third series, with all social distancing guidelines being followed amid the COVID-19 pandemic.
 During August 2021, filming for a fourth series commenced, which started airing on 9 April 2022.
+During August 2022, filming for a fifth series commenced, which started airing on 15 April 2023.

 Format

-Stephen Mulhern explores the streets of various UK cities to find people to complete various challenges.
+Stephen Mulhern explores the streets of various UK towns and cities to find people to complete various challenges.
 The challenges include filling cars with an exact amount of fuel and guessing the prices of items on a conveyor belt.
 Each show ends with the 'In for a Penny, In for a Grand' finale game, which includes people doing silly things in order to win £1,000.